jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

     (c) a restricted weapon
   - **non-prohibited magazine** means a magazine that is not a prohibited magazine
   - **non-prohibited part** means a part that is not a prohibited part
+  - **organised criminal group** has the meaning given to it by section 98A of the Crimes Act 1961
   - **part** , in relation to any firearm or restricted weapon,— (a) means—
       (i) any component that, of itself, is essential to the discharge of any shot, bullet, missile, or other projectile from the firearm or restricted weapon; and